Skip to content

 Sophos Intercept X for Server

-Also, intercept X for servers was not released in 2017 as announced, but is now scheduled for release this year.
+Intercept X for Server was also not released in 2017 as planned, but is now expected to arrive this year.

-With the new version, Windows and macOS can now be managed.
-Ideal for customers who, for example, do not have Active Directory, many field employees or many BYOD devices.
+With the new version, Windows and macOS devices can now be managed as well.
+This is ideal for customers who, for example, don’t have Active Directory, have many field workers or a lot of BYOD devices.

-• Email, WLAN, certificate or even password policies can be distributed centrally.
+• Email, WLAN, certificate and password policies can be distributed centrally.

-• Applications from the Windows Store or MSI can be rolled out.
+• Applications from the Windows Store or MSI packages can be rolled out.

 Sophos Central Wireless

-Synchronized Security is now also available in Sophos Central Wireless.
-As a result, if a client is infected, it can be isolated to prevent other clients on the network from becoming infected.
+Synchronized Security is now also coming to Sophos Central Wireless.
+In practice this means that if a client is infected, it can be isolated so that other devices in the network are not affected.

 Sophos Phish Threat

-Until now, it was possible to order the product, but it was not available in German and only visible to customers whose account was created in the US data center.
-This is now different and you can now test your users with perfectly fake phishing emails and train them through regular campaigns.
-We will certainly introduce Sophos Phish Threat in more detail, as we have now taken a liking to this product ourselves.
+Up to now the product could be ordered, but it wasn’t available in German and was only visible to customers whose account had been created in the US data center.
+That has now changed, and you can test your users with perfectly crafted phishing emails and train them with regular campaigns.
+We’ll certainly take a closer look at Sophos Phish Threat, as we’ve grown quite fond of this product ourselves.

 Sophos Central File Encryption